Psytrance Guide

 BPM range: 150—160

-Forest Psy is very similar to Dark Psy in many ways, but it’s less robotic-themed and focuses more on the ambient noises, nature atmosphere, and the spooky sounds you would hear in a dark psychedelic forest.
+Forest Psy is very similar to Dark Psy in many ways, but it’s less robotic-themed and focuses more on the ambient noises, nature atmosphere, and the creepy sounds you would hear in a dark psychedelic forest.
 Filled with swarming and teeming effects, it is also slightly faster than Dark Psy and arranged in a straightforward manner, almost with no breakdowns and beat interruptions.

 Hi-Tech

-Also known as: Hitek Psy, Psycore
+Also known as: Hitek

 BPM range: